pyrelease/pyrelease/README.rst

 This doesn't cover everything, check out the code if you want to see more.

-Note: As of right now builds don't clean up after themselves, so you may have to clean up any old ones yourself.
-They are tagged with the version and will be in the same folder as the package you're attempting to build.

 **DISCLAIMER:**

 PyRelease is in alpha stage so if something doesn't seem to be working right, it